sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_09.rst

 about hypotheses, you have to follow the Bayesian rules for calculating those probabilities.
-I will talk more about this in chapter :doc:`../Ch16/Ch16_Bayes`, but for now what I want to point out to you is the *p*-value is a *terrible* approximation to the probability that H\ :sub:`0` is true.
-If what you want to know is the probability of the null, then the *p*-value is not what you are looking for!
+I will talk more about this in chapter :doc:`../Ch16/Ch16_Bayes`, but for now what I want to point out to you is the *p*-value is a *terrible* approximation to the probability that *H*\ :sub:`0` is true.
+If what you want to know is the probability of the null hypothesis, then the *p*-value is not what you are looking for!

 Traps
 ~~~~~